bootdotdev/blog/content/cryptography/very-basic-intro-to-hash-functions-sha-256-md-5-etc.md

 I start with the cube unscrambled.
 If I start twisting randomly, by the end I will end up with something that does not resemble anything close to what I started with.
 Also, if I were to start over and do the exact same series of moves, I would be able to repeatedly get the exact same outcome.
 Even though the outcome may _appear_ random, it isn’t at all.
 That is what **deterministic** means.

 Determinism is important for securely storing a password.
-For instance, let’s pretend my password is “iLoveBitcoin”
+For instance, let’s pretend my password is "iLoveBitcoin"

 I can use a hash function to scramble it:

-> iLoveBitcoin → “2f5sfsdfs5s1fsfsdf98ss4f84sfs6d5fs2d1fdf15”
+> iLoveBitcoin → "2f5sfsdfs5s1fsfsdf98ss4f84sfs6d5fs2d1fdf15"

 Now, if anyone were to see the scrambled version, they wouldn’t know my original password!
 This is important because it means that as a website developer, I only need to store the hash (scrambled data) of my user’s password to be able to verify them.
 When the user signs up, I hash the password and store it in my database.
 When the user logs in, I just hash what they typed in and compare the two hashes.
 Because a given input always produces the same hash, this works every time.